 2. Easier To Store

-Even though roof tents don’t need anywhere near as much room to store as campervans, caravans or trailer tents, they still need you to have some space in your garage or shed to store them- Unless you decide to keep it on your car permanently.
-Whereas a ground tent can just be kept in your wardrobe if you wanted because they’re smaller when packed down.
-So if you do find yourself particularly low on space and you can’t afford to pay for an extra small storage unit, then a regular ground tent may be a better option for you.
+Even though roof tents don’t need anywhere near as much room to store as campervans, caravans or trailer tents, they still need you to have some space in your garage, shed or garden to store them.
+This is unless you decide to keep it on your car permanently, which lots of people choose to do!
+A ground tent can just be kept in your wardrobe if you wanted because they’re smaller when packed down.
+So if you do find yourself particularly low on space and you can’t afford to pay for an extra small storage unit, then a regular ground tent could be a better option for you.

 Initially when installing your roof tent on top of your vehicle it will require two people as they’re too large and heavy to lift them above your head on your own.
-Whereas ground tents are lighter and easier to move around, so one person can carry it and put it in their car ready to go with no problem.
-This is only an issue when you first put your roof tent on top of your car before you set off on your trip though, so it’s only a small issue for most people as it only happens one time.
-Plus, lots of people leave their roof tent on their car all year round, so it's only a problem once.
+Ground tents are lighter and easier to move around, so one person can carry it and put it in their car and ready to go with no problem!
+The weight is only an issue when you first put your roof tent on top of your car before you set off on your trip though, so it’s only a small issue for most people as it only happens one time per holiday.
+Plus, lots of people leave their roof tent on their vehicle all year round, so it's only a problem once in total for these!

 5. Large Tents Sleep More People

-You can buy larger ground tents that sleep eight or more people, which isn’t an option with roof tents unless you get seriously comfortable with the people you’re camping with!
+You can buy larger ground tents that sleep eight or more people, which isn’t an option with roof tents- unless you get seriously comfortable with the people you’re camping with!
 So if you do have a particularly big family or if you’re planning on regularly having lots of people stay in your tent, then a very large ground tent may be more suitable for you.
-These do often come with a significantly higher price tag than smaller ground tents, but if you have lots of people staying with you, then it is pretty much your only option besides sleeping in a hotel or leaving a few unlucky people out in the cold!
+These do often come with a far higher price tag than smaller ground tents, but if you have lots of people staying with you, then it is pretty much your only option besides sleeping in a hotel, getting both a roof tent and a ground tent or of course, leaving a few unlucky people out in the cold!